vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 [block:callout]
 {
   "type": "warning",
-  "body": "The configuration option <b>Cardholder document field</b> will only be available to the merchant if the antifraud provider declares in its <a href=\"https://developers.vtex.com/vtex-rest-api/reference/manifest\">manifest</a>, the cardholder document field (<code>cardholderDocument</code>) as <code>optional</code>.
+  "body": "The configuration option <strong>Cardholder document field</strong> will only be available to the merchant if the antifraud provider declares in its <a href=\"https://developers.vtex.com/vtex-rest-api/reference/manifest\">manifest</a>, the cardholder document field (<code>cardholderDocument</code>) as <code>optional</code>.
 Learn more at <a href=\"https://developers.vtex.com/vtex-rest-api/docs/cardholder-document-configuration\">Cardholder Document Configuration</a>."
 }
 [/block]
 To set up the cardholder document field, follow the steps below: